 The man awoke inside a cold metal cave, his head groggy.
 What is this place? he wondered, unable to control the ever present fear that now defined his life.
 The confinement and the abnormality of the situation ran against everything he knew.

 A portion of the wall moved to the side and a man walked in.
 He was in drab, unfamiliar clothing.
 Before the man could resist or flee, the newcomer stuck him with a needle, forcing a bluish liquid into his body.
-The man jumped back, nervous the newcomer would try to stick him again.
+The man jumped back, nervous that the newcomer would try to stick him again.

 After a short time, the newcomer left and the man was able to relax slightly.
 He looked around, seeing a small hole in the side of the cave.
 He walked over to look at it and was amazed to discover the moon he had seen every day was beginning to grow closer and closer.
 This caused a small measure of comfort to blossom.
 He understood the moon, it made sense.
 Soon, the large amorphous shapes began to resolve into tall, tightly packed structures with small wedges speeding all around them.
 Those are transports, he thought losing his reassurance.
 How do I know that?
 The sense of foreboding he’d had when he saw the moon that was not a moon returned.
 It was never a moon, he thought, despondent, it’s a starship.